-Mental Health Family Support Partners is considered medically necessary for 1 or more of the following:
+ARTS Family Support Partners are considered medically necessary for 1 or more of the following:

-- Initial treatment with 1 or more of the following: - Caregivers of youth under age 21 who qualify to receive MH Family Support Partners shall (i) have a youth with a mental health disorder, who requires recovery oriented services, and (ii) meets - 2 or more of the following: - 1.
-The member and their caregiver need peer-based recovery oriented services for the maintenance of wellness and the acquisition of skills needed to support the youth; - 2.
-The member and their caregiver need assistance to develop self-advocacy skills to assist the youth in achieving self-management of the youth's health status; - 3.
-The member and their caregiver need assistance and support to prepare the youth for a successful work/school experience; - 4.
-The member and their caregiver need assistance to help the youth and caregiver assume responsibility for recovery. - Members aged 18-20 who meet the medical necessity criteria for MH Peer Support Services may choose to receive MH Peer Support Services or Family Support Partners depending on their needs and medical necessity. - Continued Stay services with all of the following: - Medical necessity service criteria continues to be met - Progress notes document the status of progress relative to the goals identified in the Recovery Resiliency and Wellness Plan - The individual continues to require the monthly minimum contact requirements
+- Initial treatment with all of the following: - Caregivers of youth under age 21 who qualify for Family Support Partners (i) have a youth with a substance use disorder or co-occurring mental health and substance use disorder, who requires recovery assistance, and (ii) meets two or more of the following: - The member and their caregiver need peer-based recovery oriented services for the maintenance of wellness and acquisition of skills needed to support the youth; - The member and their caregiver need assistance to develop self-advocacy skills to assist the youth in achieving self-management of the youth's health status; - The member and their caregiver need assistance and support to prepare the youth for a successful work/school experience; - The member and their caregiver need assistance to help the youth and caregiver assume responsibility for recovery. - Members aged 18-20 may choose to receive ARTS Peer Support Services or ARTS Family Support Partners depending on their needs and medical necessity. - Continued Stay services with all of the following: - Medical necessity service criteria continues to be met - Progress notes shall document the status of progress relative to the goals identified in the Recovery, Resiliency, and Wellness Plan - o The individual continues to require the monthly minimum contact requirements